Global Health Committee

 We save lives and restore health

-• We overcome barriers and ensure access to treatment and care for TB, drug-resistant TB, and HIV.
+• We overcome barriers and ensure access to treatment for TB, drug-resistant TB, and HIV.

 • We deliver care from the hands of local people.